dglava/arc-openbox/README.md

 The original Arc theme for which it was made: https://github.com/horst3180/Arc-theme

-Active fork of the GTK3 theme which is getting fixes.
-It also contains this Openbox theme which should be identical with the Openbox theme in this repository. https://github.com/NicoHood/arc-theme
+Active fork of the GTK3 theme which is getting fixes: https://github.com/NicoHood/arc-theme
+It also contains this Openbox theme which should be identical with the Openbox theme in this repository.

 Arc-Darker created by [Narrat](https://github.com/Narrat).